XAEA-16/Devops-Interview-questions/Ansible Interview Questions and Answers README.md

 Modules: Scripts run by Ansible to perform tasks on managed nodes.
 Playbooks: YAML files where automation tasks are defined in a structured format.
 Plugins: Extend Ansible’s functionality for connection management, caching, and logging.
-These components work together to automate tasks across multiple nodes.”
+These components work together to automate tasks across multiple nodes.

 ---
-How does Ansible differ from other automation tools like Chef and Puppet?
+## ** extra question How does Ansible differ from other automation tools like Chef and Puppet?

 Ansible is one of several popular automation tools, and interviewers may ask about its unique features.